 grid reference TL 647 477

-18th cent. thatched inn set in attractive gardens.
+18th century thatched inn set in attractive gardens.
 It is set in the quiet picturesque Suffolk country village of Withersfield, with a backdrop of open fields and trees.
 The pub consists of an early 18th Century grade II listed thatched building, with a restaurant, catering for up to 60 people.
 The newly renovated bar area has an open fire and beams throughout.
 The pub is filled with memorabilia of the ages and particularly of Sir Donald Bradman, the Australian cricket legend.
 The restaurant offers breakfast for the business and leisure visitors followed by a traditional lunch menu and afternoon vintage tea service.
 The pub remains open through the day and the restaurant then provides an evening menu to suit all tastes…

 - Accessible to disabled customers